-The proposed project will generate 23 elementary 36. school children, 17 junior high school age, and 17 high school age young adults.
+The proposed project will generate 23 elementary 36. school children; 17 junior high school age, and 17 high school age young adults.
 Since these additional students can be accommodated by existing school facilities in the Monterey Peninsula Unified School District, no school mitigation measures are necessary.
-The Machine general factor
+The Machinese ext.
+South of